 The Ginsberg Center's literacy programming adds capacity and value to educational settings through individual sessions and weekly programs.
 In collaboration with schools, community centers and other partners, the Ginsberg Center offers opportunities for the University of Michigan community to support literacy development, with an intentional focus on academically vulnerable students.
 We offer:

-- Paid opportunities to tutor students in Detroit and Ypsilanti through the America Reads work-study program.
+- Paid opportunities to tutor students in Ann Arbor, Detroit and Ypsilanti through the America Reads work-study program.